callum-mccracken/optimal_covering/README.md

 # Getting Started

-First, `git clone` this.
+First, fork this repository.
 Or use Docker, [TODO: however exactly that's done]

+All dependencies are listed in the `environment.yml` file.

 # Python Modules